 Banks issue debit cards to account holders.
 The card helps the individual gain access to their money electronically.
 Most people use debit cards to withdraw money from automated teller machines (ATMs) or to pay for goods or services at shopping malls and other point-of-sale locations.

 3. Credit Report

 This is a detailed report showing the credit history of an individual.
-Banks rely on these reports to determine credit worthiness of anyone seeking a loan facility.
+Banks rely on these reports to determine the creditworthiness of anyone seeking a loan facility.
+Credit reports are typically divided into the following 4 sections:

+You find the entities that recently requested to see the report for any reason at the bottom of a credit report.
+For example, when you apply for personal loans, the records appear here.
 Another document closely related to the credit report is a Soft Probe.
 A Soft Probe is a document banks prepare and use to indicate a customer’s creditworthiness.
 Banks also use the document to confirm whether a given customer’s account is in good standing.

 4. Bank Statement